-Path loss model

-Antenna gain/pattern

-Scenario Definitions

-Direct Board-to-Board Communication

-Transmission between two chips mounted on opposing surfaces

-Angular Dispersion

-Temporal Dispersion

-Other

-Directed NLOS Board-toBoard Communication

-Transmission between two chips with obstructed or without line of sight

-Angular Dispersion

-Temporal Dispersion

-Other

-Chip-toChip Communication

-Transmission between two chips mounted on the same surface

-Angular Dispersion

-Temporal Dispersion

-Other
+Figure 21: Envelope of the channel impulse responses for Board to Board communications a) Linear vertical polarization b) Left-Hand circular polarization

 Backhaul/Fronthaul

 Introductory Remarks

 The mitigation of the high path loss at 300 GHz requires high gain antennas in the order of 40 dBi at both sides of the link for a transmission distance of several hundred meters.
 It also requires a LOS connection.
 In addition such high gain antennas are spatial filters, that suppress multi path propagation at large.
 This is supported by IEEE document 802.15-15-0681-01-003d in which a simple worst case assessment for the required distance of objects to direct transmission path is illustrated.
 As long as these minimal distances are met the path loss model provide in section 6.2 is sufficient to evaluate the link budget.
 Fullfillment of these conditions has to be checked during the planning process, which is required for backhaul and fronthaul links anyhow.
 This is for example also required due to frequency regulation with national regulators.